-The first stage of the program is a letter that informs the employees they have entered the program, explains the program and its necessity, and encourages them to seek help if need be to improve their attendance.
-The letter is copied to human resources, the Occupational Health Advisor and the union.
+The employer and the Union continually evaluate the program and make changes where appropriate.
+In 2013, it was agreed that in the first stage of the program an informational bulletin would replace a more formal letter that was copied to Human Resources and the Union.
+This bulletin informs the employees they have entered the AMP, explains the program and its necessity, and encourages the employees to seek help if need be to improve their attendance.

-If the absences continue, an interview is set up with an Assistant/Deputy Chief and a second letter is sent.
+If the absences continue, an interview is set up with an Assistant/Deputy Chief and a second document (a formal letter) is provided to the employee.
 A union representative also attends the interview, at which the Assistant/Deputy Chief attempts to identify the cause of the problem, offers assistance, reviews the absenteeism policy, informs the employee his/her record of attendance is unacceptable and asks for a commitment to improve it.
-An accompanying letter further confirms the discussion and is filed to human resources, the Occupational Health Advisor, the Fire Chief, the union and the Shift Battalion Chief.
+The accompanying letter further confirms the discussion and is filed to human resources, the Occupational Health Advisor, the Fire Chief, the Union, and the Shift Battalion Chief.

 Employees who reach this second stage are required to provide a doctor's certificate for all absences within seven days of returning to work or face disciplinary action.
-This remains a requirement until the employee leaves the program.
+This remains a requirement until the employee leaves the AMP.

 Stage three, for employees with continued absenteeism, includes a similar counseling session and letter, although with a more serious tone to make the employee aware of the urgency of the situation.
-Again, a union representative attends the meeting and the letter is filed to the same parties as in stage two.
+Again, a Union representative attends the meeting and the letter is filed to the same parties as in stage two.

-The fourth stage includes a third counseling session and fourth letter.
-The Human Resources Manager joins the Assistant Chief and union representative at this meeting to impress upon the employee the seriousness of his/her position.
-Employees who reach this stage are given a final warning that if their attendance doesn't improve, they will be dismissed.
-A letter reinforces the meeting and is filed to the various parties.
+The fourth stage includes a third counseling session and third letter.
+The Human Resources Manager joins the Assistant/Deputy Chief and Union representative at this meeting to impress upon the employee the seriousness of his/her position.
+Employees who reach this stage are given a final warning that if their attendance does not improve, they will be dismissed.
+As before, a letter reinforces the meeting and is filed to the various parties.

-The fifth stage, termination, includes a meeting between the employee, Human Resources Manager, Assistant/Deputy Chief and union representative.
+The fifth stage, termination, includes a meeting between the employee, Human Resources Manager, Assistant/Deputy Chief and Union representative.
 The employee is then advised that his/her failure to show improvement after several warnings has led to the termination of his/her employment contract.

 It is important to note that the procedures laid out in the AMP are only a guideline.
 The steps are intended to resolve chronic absenteeism and help employees, but they may be modified to fit particular situations.
-For example, there may be some cases in which employees are not dismissed after completing the first four stages, such as if an employee has a setback after making obvious attempts to improve his/her attendance.
+For example, there may be some cases in which employees are not dismissed after completing the first four stages, such as if an employee can demonstrate there is a reasonable likelihood their attendance will improve.
 Alternatively, an employee may be terminated after fewer meetings and letters if the absenteeism is severe enough to warrant it.